naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 * `comparator`: The comparison expression; can be one of `[">", "<", ">=", "<=", "==", "!="]`
 * `base`: The field or value to compare to
+* `base_decimal`: The decimal field or value to add to the base
+    * This is divided by ten before being added, e.g. if `base` is 5 and `base_decimal` is 8, full value becomes 5.8; similarly, if `base_decimal` is 0.8 then the full value becomes 5.08
 * `adjustment`: The adjustment to make to the base expression, if any.
 If specified, `op` must also be provided
 * `op`: The operation to make the adjustment for; can be one of `["+", "-", "*", "/", "abs"]`.
 If specified, `adjustment` must also be provided
     * Follows the formula `field {comparator} base {op} adjustment`, e.g. `field <= base + adjustment`